adkendall/DHPDocs/docs/Business Services/appointments.rst

 Please note that this is not an appointment booking service.
 Core systems perform booking and send appointment notifications.

-Contact for enquiries and suggested changes: <email of the platform technical lead and/or platform service desk – must be able to fulfil any enquiries, if need be via delegation>

 Content of this document
 -------------------------